mhayashi1120/Gauche-net-oauth2/README.md

 ===================

 Not like Oauth 1.0, Oauth2 is a simple protocol.
-This package desired to provide convenience procedure to handle Major Oauth2 provider's (Github, Facebook, Google ...)
+This package desired to provide convenience (utility) procedure to handle Major Oauth2 provider's (Github, Facebook, Google ...)
 API.
-In other words, simple wrapper procedures rfc.http (http-post, http-get) .

 ## Install